AlgoMaster Logo

 Intuition

-The problem tells us keys range from 0 to 10^6.
-The most straightforward approach is to allocate an array large enough to hold every possible key, and use the key itself as the index.
-No hashing, no collisions, no complexity.
+Keys range from 0 to 10^6, so we can allocate an array large enough to hold every possible key and use the key itself as the index.
+There is no hashing and no collision handling.

-This is called a direct-address table.
-It's the simplest possible mapping: array[key] = value.
-We initialize every slot to -1 (indicating "no mapping"), and put/get/remove become direct array accesses.
+This is a direct-address table: the mapping is array[key] = value.
+We initialize every slot to -1 (meaning "no mapping"), and put, get, and remove become single array accesses.

 Algorithm